RoshanPShetty/chromets-launchpad/README.md

 1. Provide a well-structured starting point for Chrome extension development
 2. Leverage TypeScript for improved code quality and developer experience
 3. Incorporate best practices and modern tooling for extension development
+4. Offer easy and flexible styling with Tailwind CSS

 ## What This Extension Does